Speech · Vision · Voice — live today, pay-per-use

 How does this relate to Voicebox.sh?

 Voicebox.sh is Jamie Pine's MIT-licensed local desktop app that bundles seven TTS engines, with Qwen3-TTS as its primary one.
 It is excellent for laptop-side prototyping and voice production.
-We host the same Qwen3-TTS engine — plus Chatterbox, Kokoro, and Piper — server-side on our Kathmandu GPUs, so the natural workflow is prototype locally in Voicebox.sh, then point your production code at our hosted API for scale.
+We host the same Qwen3-TTS engine — plus Chatterbox, Kokoro, and Piper — server-side on our GPUs, so the natural workflow is prototype locally in Voicebox.sh, then point your production code at our hosted API for scale.

 What about Voxtral or XTTS?